CUNY Long Island Zoning Atlas

 -

-Participant Recruiting
+Participant Recruitment.

-The website can be used by anyone who requires zoning information and housing permissions on long Island.
+The website can be used by anyone who requires zoning information and housing permissions on Long Island.
 The user can be researchers, professionals of various fields such as urban planners, architects, land developers, real estate investors and even Long Island residents who need data about their land.

 45 minutes